The function of the Accounting department

 Additionally, although the accounting department would ideally want to lower inventory costs, it would need to ensure it's not at the expense of the product quality.
 The department must also aim to find a middle ground between satisfying the customer and increasing the business profit margins.

 Businesses make different purchases such as raw materials for goods, types of machinery, and more throughout the year.
 Some are bought on credit and financed with loans.
 The accounting department records and tracks the business liabilities and ensures payments are processed on time.
-It also keeps detailed records of all the inventory purchases made by the company.
+It also keeps detailed records of all the cloud inventory purchases made by the company.

 Benefits of inventory cost management